-- IDENTIFY THEMSELVES AS POLICE; - GIVE A CLEAR VERBAL WARNING OF THEIR INTENT TO USE FIREARMS, BUT FIRE NO WARNING SHOTS; AND - ENSURE THERE IS SUFFICIENT TIME FOR THE WARNING TO BE ACTED ON BEFORE USING THE FIREARM, UNLESS IT WOULD: - UNDULY PLACE THE OFFICER AT RISK; - CREATE A RISK OF DEATH OR SERIOUS HARM TO OTHER PERSONS; OR - BE CLEARLY INAPPROPRIATE OR POINTLESS IN THE CIRCUMSTANCES. - (5) When the use of force is deemed necessary by police officers to achieve their intended legitimate objectives and it is appropriate to the seriousness of the offence and threat to life, they should: - (a) exercise restraint and only use sufficient force to achieve their objectives; - (b) minimise injury to human life; - (c) minimise material damage; - (d) ensure that assistance and medical aid are rendered to any injured or affected persons at the earliest possible opportunity; and - (e) ensure that a relative or close friend of the injured or affected person is notified at the earliest practicable opportunity. - (6) (a) Any member making the decision to stop a threat from a person within a motor vehicle using lethal force must adhere to the National Guidelines for the Use of Lethal Force:
+- IDENTIFY THEMSELVES AS POLICE; - GIVE A CLEAR VERBAL WARNING OF THEIR INTENT TO USE FIREARMS, BUT FIRE NO WARNING SHOTS; AND - ENSURE THERE IS SUFFICIENT TIME FOR THE WARNING TO BE ACTED ON BEFORE USING THE FIREARM, UNLESS IT WOULD: - UNDULY PLACE THE OFFICER AT RISK; - CREATE A RISK OF DEATH OR SERIOUS HARM TO OTHER PERSONS; OR - BE CLEARLY INAPPROPRIATE OR POINTLESS IN THE CIRCUMSTANCES. - (5) When the use of force is deemed necessary by police officers to achieve their intended legitimate objectives and it is appropriate to the seriousness of the offence and threat to life, they should: - (a) exercise restraint and only use sufficient force to achieve their objectives; - (b) minimise injury to human life; - (c) minimise material damage; - (d) ensure that assistance and medical aid are rendered to any injured or affected persons at the earliest possible opportunity; and - (e) ensure that a relative or close friend of the injured or affected person is notified at the earliest practicable opportunity. - (6) (a) Any member making the decision to stop a threat from a person within a motor vehicle using lethal force must adhere to the National Guidelines for the Use of Lethal Force;

-exercised.
-The associated risk must be considered against the need to immediately stop the threat and weighed against the risks to the public, the occupants of the vehicle and members.
+b) Safety is the priority in all situations and a high level of awareness and caution must exercised.
+The associated risk must be considered against the need to immediately stop hreat and weighed against the risks to the public, the occupants of the vehicle and membe the